Scholastic

 "Chess Makes You Smarter!"
 Fields Road E.S.
 C&O-FCC

 Our scholastic chess programs are oriented toward students of beginner and intermediate skill level.
-Many parents are already aware of a variety of benefits for their children from participation in an organized chess program that includes instruction and study as well as play.
-We have prepared a small packet of information for all parents to help ensure that their children get the most benefit from their chess experience.
-Please download and print this: Parent Packet For those who wish further information on the academic and social benefits of chess we have prepared a short paper on the Benefits of Chess .
-We plan to add future articles of use to parents as needed or requested.
+Many parents are already aware of the variety of benefits for their children from participation in an organized chess program that includes instruction and study as well as play.
+There are many free curriculum summaries and printouts on our "Students I & II" pages.
 We welcome suggestions for topics of interest or questions about any aspects of our programs.

 As teachers, we at C&O have several objectives: